 - neuromuscular therapy

 - techniques to encourage fluid flow and tissue repair

 - indirect, gentle, harmonic approaches

-Medical acupuncture is also offered as an adjunct treatment for the relief of pain.
-It is particularly effective for:
+We also offer Medical acupuncture as an adjunct treatment for the relief of pain.
+This is particularly effective for:

 - joint and muscle pain

 The National Institute for Health and Care Excellence (NICE) show in their 2010 UK evidence report (effectiveness of manual therapies) that there is good scientific evidence that osteopathy and acupuncture are effective for the treatment of non specific persistent lower back pain.
 NICE also reports that osteopathy is effective in the treatment of a wide range of musculoskeletal conditions.